-Rendering is an essential operation that you have to perform to finalize your work in After Effects.
+Rendering is an essential operation that you have to perform to finalize your work in Adobe After Effects.
 So, we’ve decided to share the experience gathered by TemplateMonster video professionals and support team and provide you with some useful tips that will help you increase the rendering speed (based on the official help info from Adobe).
 These suggestions will save your time, money (because a) time is money and b) you won’t need powerful hardware) and improve your general After Effects skills as well.
 So, let’s start.

-- Make sure that you’ve installed the current version of After Effects, including any available updates.
+- Tweet this!
+Make sure that you’ve installed the current version of After Effects, including any available updates.
 To check for and install updates, choose Help > Updates from the top menu in After Effects.

 - Make sure that you’ve installed the latest versions of drivers and plug-ins, especially video card drivers.
 To download updates for drivers and plug-ins, go to the provider’s website.